ybda/nw/README.md

 ## Installation
-Put bash script "nw" and any list of words (you could use oxford list from this repo) wherever you want and change first few variables as you need.
-In variables you may want to change paths and languages.
+- Put `nw` and any list of words (you could use oxford list from this repo) wherever you want
+- Change first few variables in `nw` as you need (in variables you may want to change paths and languages).

 ### Usage: nw [OPTION]